rancher/ui-plugin-examples/README.md

 This repository contains the following example extensions in the `pkg` folder.

+Developers should consider the extensions included in this repository primarily as code examples to follow.
+These extensions should be compliant with the latest version of Rancher.
+If you are interested in the publishing process, we recommend following our official documentation about [publishing an extension](https://extensions.rancher.io/extensions/next/publishing).

 |Name|Description|Rancher Version|
 |----|-----------|---------------|
 |clock|Adds a new feature to the top-level menu that shows a full-page clock|v2.10.0|